 However, researchers should also consider the costs of their research to other groups, including the data collection team, the discipline, and society.
 Researchers working in the developing world often send teams out into settings where they face harm from accidents, sickness, or violence.
 These risks must factor into the cost-benefit analysis, and researchers must carefully set up systems to keep their data collection teams safe.
 This is discussed in more depth in point #5.

 Finally, researchers must minimize the potential harm to society as a whole.
 For example, a number of studies use “audit” designs that involve sending actors or fake messages to see how decision-makers will respond to study discrimination or responsiveness.
 In some cases, the decision-makers (who are unaware that they are not interacting with a real person) invest time into their response that they would otherwise spend pursuing their own interests or meeting the needs of real people.
 Audit designs might even make decision-makers less likely to respond to constituent requests in the future if they expect to get fake requests as part of research projects in the future.
-Researchers running these studies must carefully consider whether the drain on public resources is justified by the potential benefits that the study might offer (McClendon 2012).
+Researchers running these studies must carefully consider whether the drain on public resources is justified by the potential benefits that the study might offer and try to minimize and monitor their costs (McClendon 2012; Malesky 2016).

-Maximize the potential benefits.
+Does the research maximize the potential benefits?

-Ethical research also takes steps to maximize its potential benefits, most of all direct benefits to subjects but also indirect benefits to broader groups in society.
-Common direct benefits in social science research include the pleasure of discussing experiences and participating in behavioral games during surveys.
-Indirect benefits can come at the local, national, or international level as the results of the research are disseminated and used to influence policy by informing future interventions or communicating the needs of the communities under study.
+Ethical research also takes steps to maximize its potential benefits to both subjects in the study and broader groups in society.
+Common direct benefits in social science research include the pleasure of discussing experiences, participating in behavioral games during surveys, voicing one’s opinion, etc. Indirect benefits can come at the local, national, or international level as the results of the research are disseminated and used to influence policy by informing future interventions or communicating the needs of the communities under study.

-The ethical directive that researchers must maximize benefits has two non-obvious implications for researchers.
+The ethical directive that researchers should maximize benefits has two other implications for researchers.
 First, it implies that researchers should disseminate the findings of their research and share their data with policymakers when it might be useful.
 Influencing policy usually requires an investment of time into activities such as developing relationships with policymakers and preparing non-technical presentations of research findings.

 Second, it implies that researchers need to do high-quality research.
 High-quality research both adds to the existing body of knowledge and is internally valid such that it comes to unbiased conclusions.
 Practices like good research design, pre-registration, and multiple comparisons corrections help ensure that conclusions are unbiased.
 It is much harder to assess whether research adds to the existing body of knowledge.
 In theory, this implies that there are some diminishing returns to additional research on the same topic.
 However, on many topics in the social sciences we only have a handful of experimental studies, which means that replications and extensions into new contexts are extremely valuable.

-Take stakeholders’ views of randomization seriously.
+Does the research take stakeholders’ views of randomization seriously?

-Many researchers see randomization as an inherently equitable way to divide scarce resources because everyone in the sample has an equal chance of accessing the benefits.
-However, there is evidence that the potential participants in many experiments do not always see randomization as fair (Haushofer, Riis-Vestergaard, and Shapiro 2015).
-In these settings, randomization could impose a social cost if it is perceived by participants as unethical.
+Many researchers see randomization, such as a public lottery, as an inherently equitable way to divide scarce resources because everyone in the sample has an equal chance of accessing the benefits.
+However, there is evidence from specific contexts in which the potential participants do not see randomization as fair (Haushofer, Riis-Vestergaard, and Shapiro 2015).
+In addition, randomization has significant implications for implementers, who often want to maintain the ability to provide the service that they judge most effective to specific participants (Gueron 2002).